 What future robotic missions will help us prepare to go to the Moon?

-Both before and during Artemis missions I, II, and III, several robotic missions will fly to the Moon and help NASA prepare to land humans on the surface.
+Before and during Artemis missions I, II, and III, several robotic missions will go to the Moon to help NASA prepare for human landings.

-Cislunar Autonomous Positioning System Technology Operations and Navigation Experiment (CAPSTONE) CubeSat: The CAPSTONE CubeSat is a microwave-sized satellite that will travel to the Moon and help NASA test its models for navigating the never-been-tried orbit of the Gateway.
+CAPSTONE (Cislunar Autonomous Positioning System Technology Operations and Navigation Experiment) CubeSat: CAPSTONE is a small satellite like a microwave in size.
+It will travel to the Moon to test NASA’s navigation models for the Gateway’s orbit, which has never been tried before.

-Power and Propulsion Element (PPE) and Habitation and Logistics Outpost (HALO): The PPE and HALO are the fundamental parts of the Gateway and will be sent to the Moon first.
-The PPE has solar panels to power the outpost and a propulsion system for navigation.
-The HALO module is a pressurized capsule where astronauts can live and work.
+PPE (Power and Propulsion Element) and HALO (Habitation and Logistics Outpost): These are essential parts of the Gateway and will be sent to the Moon first.
+PPE has solar panels to power the outpost and a propulsion system for navigation.
+HALO is a pressurized capsule where astronauts can live and work.

 Previous- Where will humans live and work on the Moon?